seothemes/html-widget/README.md

 # HTML Widget

-Adds a simple HTML Code Widget with syntax highlighting for HTML, CSS and JavaScript code.
+Adds a simple HTML widget with syntax highlighting for HTML, CSS and JavaScript code.

 *Customizer preview*